telerik-boneyard/Platform-Knowledge-Base/troubleshooting/http-calls-web-service-not-working-on-device-after-deployment.md

 Rule out the server and client-side configuration and what may be the configuration that makes the request to fail.
 Check the following:

 - If your app is pointing to a TLS-secured endpoint check the certificate validity.
 More information in [App Cannot Connect to a Remote Service over HTTPS When Running on Device](http://docs.telerik.com/platform/knowledge-base/troubleshooting/app-does-not-connect-to-remote-point).
-- Check if you have enabled the Apache Cordova Whitelist plugin in the **Properties &#8594 Plugins &#8594 Core Plugins**.
+- Check if you have enabled the Apache Cordova Whitelist plugin in the **Properties** &#8594 **Plugins** &#8594 **Core Plugins**.
 More on whitelist policy in Apache Cordova-based apps [here](https://cordova.apache.org/docs/en/6.x/reference/cordova-plugin-whitelist/index.html) (for version 6.x.x of Cordova).
 - You have correctly set the whitelist policy of the app to allow navigation to the required protocols and URIs.
 More on whitelist policy in Apache Cordova-based apps [here](https://cordova.apache.org/docs/en/6.x/reference/cordova-plugin-whitelist/index.html) (for version 6.x.x of Cordova).
-More information about this in [AJAX jQuery Requests Do Not Work on Android](http://testdocs.telerik.com/platform/knowledge-base/troubleshooting/troubleshooting-android-whitelist-not-enabled).
+More information about this in [AJAX jQuery Requests Do Not Work on Android](http://docs.telerik.com/platform/knowledge-base/troubleshooting/troubleshooting-android-whitelist-not-enabled).
 - If you are using a web service over HTTP (not secured with TLS) you may add an exception in the iOS `info.plist` file of your app for the [`NSAppTransportSecurity`](https://developer.apple.com/library/content/documentation/General/Reference/InfoPlistKeyReference/Articles/CocoaKeys.html) key.
 You can edit the `info.plist` file as explained [here](http://docs.telerik.com/platform/appbuilder/cordova/configuring-your-app/edit-configuration).
 An example transport security exception for the server `example.com`:

 	> Communication over TLS is recommended.
-Setting the exception below should best remain an exception for testing and development purposes.
+Consider setting the exception below **only for testing and development** purposes.

 	```
 	<key>NSAppTransportSecurity</key>